StefanHoutzager/elixir-dev-anywhere-docker/README.md

 - The applications could be spread over more images to make them more reusable, some maybe with a small FROM image like alpine.
 My
   docker knowledge is not enough to do this at the moment.
 There could be one image for noVNC + x11vncserver, one for intellij, one for pgadmin3, one for erlang/elixir/phoenix and one for postgres maybe.
-- At the moment you have to start with sudo -i to have sufficient rights to develop and start phoenix.server.
-It would be nice if this is not needed anymore and your cd is the data-volume.
 - It would be nice to make the openbox theme configurable.
 Here you can find themes: https://www.box-look.org (look for openbox themes only).
 I shortly tried to make this work, but miss openbox knowledge
 - Dynamic resize of the desktop inside the browser would be great.
 It seems to be built in in Kanaka's sources, see https://github.com/kanaka/noVNC/pull/271 .
 I tried to use these by simply replacing my include folder with Kanaka's but got a js error in the browse and gave up for the moment.